5 dogs die at Cuyahoga County Animal Shelter from respiratory illness

-VALLEY VIEW, Ohio– The Cuyahoga County Animal Shelter will be temporarily closed because of an illness affecting dogs.
+VALLEY VIEW, Ohio-- The Cuyahoga County Animal Shelter will be temporarily closed because of an illness affecting dogs.

 The shelter, located on Sweet Valley Drive in Valley View, is closed Tuesday and Wednesday.